 The student must provide all information necessary before they can be fully accepted.
 The student must register and provide proof of registration for and take either the SAT or ACT at the first national test date during their first semester of enrollment.
-The resulting SAT or ACT score may result in the student being changed to conditionally accepted status for their second semester of enrollment.
+The presented SAT or ACT score may result in the student being changed to conditionally accepted status.